ZappaBoy/MEANStack/README.md

 deployment.
 And last but not least this stack is fully open source, which means that many developers work every day on all these components.

+To start or stop both backend and frontend dockers use `./start.sh` and `./stop.sh`

 <a id="org60afa7f"></a>

 # MEAN explanation